 Rose Types

 For the most part, the rules for pruning roses are based on the rose type.
-Roses are one of the most popular flowers in the world.
-They come in a wide variety of colors, sizes, and shapes. roses can be classified according to their use, growth habit, and structure.
-The most common classifications are:
+While the general rules we discussed still apply, the timing for dormancy, blooms, and where buds are located will change slightly.
+They come in a wide variety of colors, sizes, and shapes.
+Roses can be classified according to their use, growth habit, and structure.

 - bush roses